National Claims and Policies Database

-The NCPD was established by APRA in 2003 at the request of the Federal Government in consultation with the insurance industry and other stakeholders to provide insurers, the community and State and Federal Governments with a better understanding of public and products liability insurance and professional indemnity insurance and the ability to monitor trends in premiums and claim costs.
+The National Claims and Policies Database (NCPD) was established by APRA in 2003 at the request of the Australian Government, in consultation with the insurance industry and other stakeholders.
+It is intended to provide insurers, the community and state and federal governments with a better understanding of public and products liability insurance and professional indemnity insurance, and the ability to monitor trends in premiums and claim costs.

 - all policies that provide cover for legal liability to the public in respect of bodily injury or property damage arising out of the operation of the insured's business;

 - policies that provide for compensation for loss and or injury caused by, or as a result of, the use of goods; and

 - environmental clean-up caused by pollution spills where not covered by Fire and Industrial Special Risks policies.

 - All policies that provide cover for a professional for actions taken against that person in tort and/or statute law in respect of advice or services provided as part of their professional practice, including related legal expenses;

 - Directors' and Officers' liability insurance and legal expense insurance; and

 - policies that provide reinsurance or retrocession cover to insurance or reinsurance companies;

 - all forms of marine cover, including marine liability; and

 - domestic (householder) owner's or tenant's liability sold in conjunction with a building or contents policy.